claire-codes/blog-com/_posts/2015-09-20-deploying-jekyll-on-heroku.markdown

 # How I deployed my Jekyll blog to Heroku step-by-step

 If you use Jekyll for your blog you'll see that their docs suggest hosting your app on GitHub pages.
 However, I wanted to host mine on Heroku because - well, just because I could really.
 I'd used Heroku previously and I knew I wouldn't be restricted in my choice of plug-ins further down the line.
 Alas, I didn't find a single clear tutorial for setting it up: even the example linked on the Jekyll site didn't run for me!
-But as you can tell, the story had a happy ending and you are reading the fruit of my labours.
+But as you can tell, the story had a happy ending and you are reading the fruit of my labours. :apple::green_apple:

 Here's a guide to the Hows & Whys.
 You should be able to follow along as long as you're happy with the command line.